 Note: Test should use at least a 500 VDC megger.
 Do not use a megger with an excess of 2500 VDC.

-Minimum acceptable readings should be 20 megaohms per circuit, regardless of length.
+Minimum acceptable readings should be 20 megohms per circuit, regardless of length.

 A record should be kept of the readings taken from the time the cable is first installed on the pipe.
 A history of the insulation resistance reading can be helpful in spotting moisture ingress into the electrical system (indicated by a gradual decline in the insulation resistance) or physical damage to the heating cable (indicated by a sharp decline in the insulation resistance).
 A sample record for this is shown.
-(See Periodic Inspection Record Form section of this manual).
+(See the following page)